bayesbaes/bayesbaes.github.io/templates/author_template.md

 ---

 Here's where you'll write your blurb.
-And here's a picture:
+And here's how to add a picture:

 <div class="container">